 Before setting goals, begin the strategic plan with your startup’s mission, vision, and values.
 Ensure everyone agrees that these statements represent your current culture and direction.
 Once they are set, you can define the goals for your strategic plan.

-Develop goals that are achievable, even if they are a stretch.
+Develop achievable goals, even if they are a stretch.
 Setting high goals that are difficult to achieve will only serve to discourage your efforts.
 Make simple goals that will move your startup forward.
 Set a maximum of three goals.
 This will ensure you focus on achieving each goal with your current resources, as well as avoid distractions from trying to achieve too many goals.
 Each goal should be SMART:

 - Specific: Each goal is well-defined and distinctly described